nikhita/enhancements/keps/sig-cli/2590-kubectl-subresource/README.md

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-TODO: Describe manual testing that was done and the outcomes.
 This feature is completely with in the client.
 The upgrades and rollback of cluster will not be affected by this change.
 The update and downgrade of the kubectl version will only limit the availability of the `--subresource` flag and will not change any API behavior.